Jayashree-D/docs/designs/physical-led.md

 In the existing phosphor-led-sysfs design, it exposes one service per LED configuration in device tree.
-Hence, multiple services will be created for multiple GPIO pins configured for LED.
+Hence, multiple services will be created for multiple GPIO pins configured for LEDs.

-There are cases where multiple LEDs were configured in the device tree for each host and needs to be paired as a group of LEDs for the specified host in the multi host configuration.
+There are cases where multiple LEDs were configured in the device tree for each host and needs to be paired as a group of LEDs for the specified host in the multi host platform.

 Based on the current design, pairing groups will be difficult under multiple services.
 To abstract this method and also to create LEDs under a single